Santa Ana River: Ecology

-Invasive species—those that are not native to the region—have caused problems in the watershed for many years.
+Invasive species have caused problems in the watershed for many years.
 One of the most troublesome invasive species is the giant reed, which plagues many coastal Southern California waterways.
-The giant reed is similar to a tall grass or thin bamboo, but grows quickly and can take over native stands of vegetation, block the streambed, hurts the habitat of native animals, and increases the hazard of wildfires.
+The giant reed is similar to a tall grass or thin bamboo, but it grows quickly and can take over native stands of vegetation, block the streambed, hurt the habitat of native animals, and increase the hazard of wildfires.
 Perhaps the largest effect that giant reed has is its usage of water.
 To support its fast growth rate, the giant reed population in the Santa Ana River watershed can consume 56200 acre.ft of water per year.

 Other invasive species also have affected the Santa Ana River.
 One of the most prominent is the brown-headed cowbird, which feeds off parasites and insects identified with cattle, which were brought to Southern California during the Spanish Rancho period.
 The brown-headed cowbird is a "brood parasite", or a bird that lays its eggs in another bird's nest.
 One of the most afflicted birds is the least Bell's vireo, whose population also suffers from the loss of riparian habitat.
 The least Bell's vireo is considered an endangered species, as is the southwestern willow flycatcher, whose habitat is often shared with the other bird.
-The saltcedar is another invasive large weed that also, like the giant reed, uses large amounts of water.
-Unlike giant reed, the saltcedar has deeper roots, not only making it more difficult to remove but allowing it to access and use up deep groundwater.
+The saltcedar is another invasive large weed that, like the giant reed, uses large amounts of water.
+Unlike giant reed, the saltcedar has deeper roots, not only making it more difficult to remove but allowing it to access and deplete deep groundwater.
 However, the saltcedar is similar in that it also provides little usable habitat for native animals.